 If the deemed employer is outside the UK, different rules apply.

 If the off-payroll working rules apply the payment for your worker’s services will have had Income Tax and employee National Insurance contributions deducted from it.
 This means that when you pay the worker you do not need to deduct Income Tax and National Insurance contributions again from those fees.

 You can do this by either paying it as:

 - a salary through your payroll but do not deduct Income Tax or National Insurance contributions

 - dividends – these do not need to be recorded on your worker’s Income Tax Self Assessment return

 As the amounts have already been treated as employment income doing it this way will avoid any double payment of Income Tax or National Insurance contributions.

 Report any non-taxable payments you make to the worker using the Full Payment Submission.
 Your payroll software will produce this.

 Corporation Tax calculations

-If you are VAT registered, you should continue to include VAT in your invoices.
-You will need to file your VAT returns and pay over to HMRC any VAT payments that are due.
+If you’re VAT registered, you should continue to include VAT in your invoices.
+You’ll need to file your VAT Returns and pay HMRC any VAT payments that are due.